lainio/err2/README.md

-execution of called functions like the above `NewWebOfTrust()` function instead of the actual Test function, **it's reported as a standard test failure.** That means we don't need to open our internal pre- and post-conditions just for testing. **We can share the same assertions between runtime and test execution.**
+execution of called functions like the above `NewWebOfTrust()` function instead of the actual Test function, **it's reported as a standard test failure.** That means we don't need to open our internal pre- and post-conditions just for testing.

+**We can share the same assertions between runtime and test execution.**

 The err2 `assert` package integration to the Go testing package is completed at the cross-module level.
-Suppose package A uses package B for testing and runtime checks.
-The output `assert` package produces allows full call stack traversal over module boundaries.
-Naturally, everything is configurable.
+Suppose package A uses package B. They can be in seprated modules.
+If package B includes runtime asserts in any function which package A calls during testing and some of the B's asserts fail, the A's current test fails as well.
+There is no loss of information and even the stack trace is parsed to test logs for easy traversal.
+And as said, packages A and B can be same or different modules.

 **This means that where ever assertion violation happens during the test execution, we will find it and can even move thru every step in the call stack.**

-The only minus is that test coverage figures are too conservative.
-The code that uses design-by-contract assertions is typically much more robust than what the actual test coverage results tell you.
-However, this is a well-known problem with test coverage metrics in general.

 ## Code Snippets